Barbara Fritchie: Cultural references

 Clyde Fitch adapted the story for the play Barbara Frietchie (1899), which ran for 89 performances and was criticized for its further departure from historical fact.
 It was revived several times and inspired the Dorothy Donnelly and Sigmund Romberg operetta My Maryland (1926), which ran for 312 performances.
 The play was adapted for film in 1915 and 1924.

 One of the Mid-Atlantic states' top-ten horse races was named in her honor; it is one of only seven Grade I or Grade II races run in the state of Maryland.
 The Barbara Fritchie Handicap is an American race for thoroughbred horses, run at Laurel Park Racecourse in Laurel, Maryland, each year.
 A Grade II race, it is open to fillies and mares age three and up, running seven furlongs on the dirt.
 It offers a purse of $300,000 and has been run since 1952.

 In 1935, Edsel Ford expanded The Dearborn Inn through the addition of a Colonial Village behind the main building.
 The village consists of buildings whose exteriors are "exact replicas of houses famous in American history".
 Among the homes recreated are the Edgar Allan Poe House; the Walt Whitman Birthplace and the Barbara Fritchie House.
 The interiors are divided into suites and afford guests the same comforts as those in the main structure.

+In a 1938 episode of Jack Benny's radio show, Jack was comparing himself to actor Robert Taylor saying they both like the same girl, Barbara Stanwyck.
+Jack remarked he could get a date with Barbara Stanwyck and Mary Livingston cracked "You couldn't get a date with Barbara Fritchie."
+Singer Kenny Baker asked what studio was she with, and Jack answered "18th Century Fox."